Retropex/bc-guide/page/migrationumbrel.md

 How to migrate from Core to Knots on Umbrel.
 =============

-This guide work for version of umbrel above 1.0!
+This guide works for versions of umbrel above 1.0!

 1. Install Bitcoin Knots if its not already done!
 2. Right click on Bitcoin Knots and click on stop.